LukeX19/univent/README.md

 This repository consists of the server project only.
 [The client project can be found here](https://github.com/LukeX19/univent-fe)

 ## Technologies used
-- ASP.NET Core, with Entity Framework, version 6
+- ASP.NET Core + Entity Framework, version 6
 - Microsoft SQL Server 2019

 ## Prerequisites